No. 9 Squadron RAF: Iraq War, Libya and Afghanistan (2001–2011)

 Under the command of Wing Commander Derek Watson, the squadron formed part of Operation Telic, the British involvement in the Iraq War, after being deployed in February 2003.
 No. 2 Squadron, No. IX (B) Squadron, No. 13 Squadron, No. 31 Squadron and No. 617 Squadron contributed to Tornado GR4 Wing 1 based at Ali Al Salem Air Base, Kuwait.
 No. IX (B) Squadron suffered its only loss of the war on 22 March 2003, when a Tornado was shot down by an American Patriot surface-to-air missile system in Kuwait while returning from a mission.
 The pilot, Flight Lieutenant Kevin Barry Main, and navigator, Flight Lieutenant David Rhys Williams, were both killed.
 Immediately after the incident it was claimed that the RAF crew had failed to switch on their identification friend or foe system.
-However a US journalist embedded with the U.S. Army unit operating the Patriot battery said the "army Patriots were mistakenly identifying friendly aircraft as enemy tactical ballistic missiles."
+However a US journalist embedded with the United States Army unit operating the Patriot battery said the "army Patriots were mistakenly identifying friendly aircraft as enemy tactical ballistic missiles."

 While the Tornado GR4 was capable of carrying the ALARM anti-radiation missile, No. IX (B) Squadron and No. 31 Squadron specialised in the role, in which they were known as "Pathfinder" squadrons.
 From 2004 to 2010, The squadron annually deployed in support of Operation Telic.

 No. IX (B) Squadron Panavia Tornado GR.4 ZA469 at RIAT in 2007.
 (This aircraft is today preserved at IWM Duxford).